CypherTroopers/cypher/README.md

 * KeyBlock = the team roster for that period
 * TxBlock = the actual transaction block
 * Common Approval Proof = the field team’s approval stamp

+## Common Approval rewards are paid only to the committee members whose signatures are included in the approval mask

+If the normal threshold is reached within the collection window, all signers(MAX7 commmon commitee) included in the mask receive the TxBlock approval reward.

+If the normal threshold is not reached within 100ms, the current Common Committee leader may create a fallback approval with its own signature.
+In that case, only the leader receives the TxBlock approval reward.

+If the Common leader is unavailable, the bootstrap approver at index 0 can be used as an emergency fallback.
+In that case, only the bootstrap approver receives the reward.